-We know that we are in a good position, compared with many other schools, however the forecast for the next three years suggests that if we maintain our current trajectory of expenditure then our reserves will be exhausted.
+We know that we are in a good position, compared with many other schools as we have a relatively stable roll, however the forecast for the next three years suggests that if we maintain our current trajectory of expenditure then our reserves will be exhausted.
 This will only improve if inflation is significantly reduced (lowering costs in energy etc) and that current and future pay rises are funded.
 If this does not happen then we will be unable to keep our wider core curriculum offer that sets us aside from many schools.

 We are often asked by our parents what they can do to help support the School.
 We have considered this extremely carefully and (with the support of the Governing Board) have taken the difficult decision in asking parents to consider supporting the school financially.
 We do not do this lightly, acknowledging that it is at a time of high inflation and rising costs for everyone, everywhere.

 We are parents, if they can, to contribute voluntarily to the school’s funding (completely separately to the PTA fundraising that happens).